Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Related Work

 \section{Related Work}

 \paragraph{Calibration in Large Language Models.} Existing calibration methods for large language models (LLMs) can be training-based and training-free.
-Training-based methods require finetuning to enhance knowledge boundary perception \citep{Lin2022Words, zhang2024rtuning, yang2024alignment}.
-Training-free methods can be broadly categorized into three approaches: \textit{Probability-based } methods leverage the model's internal representations, such as token probabilities, logits, or hidden activations \citep{Jiang2021Confidence, Kadavath2022Know, Ren2023CalScore, PortilloWightman2023, Ling2024TokenLevel,ni2025towards}. \textit{Verbalized-based} methods prompt LLMs to directly express confidence in natural language \citep{Lin2022Words, Tian2023JustAsk, HarshaTanneru2024AISTATS}, \textit{Consistency-based} methods estimate reliability by measuring agreement across multiple generations or reasoning chains \citep{Manakul2023SelfCheckGPT, Cole2023Rigor, Lyu2024Consistency,ni2025annotation}.
-While existing calibration studies primarily focus on single-answer scenarios, our work broadens this scope to encompass realistic and complex multi-answer settings.
+Training-based methods require finetuning to enhance knowledge boundary perception \citep{lin2022teaching, zhang2024r, yang2024alignment}.
+Training-free methods can be broadly categorized into four approaches: \textit{Probability-based } methods leverage the model's internal representations, such as token probabilities, logits, or hidden activations \citep{jiang2021can, kadavath2022language, ren2022out, wightman2023strength, ling2024uncertainty,ni2025towards}. \textit{Verbalized-based} methods prompt LLMs to directly express confidence in natural language \citep{lin2022teaching, tian2023just, tanneru2024quantifying}. \textit{Consistency-based} methods estimate reliability by measuring agreement across multiple generations or reasoning chains \citep{Manakul2023SelfCheckGPTZB, cole2023selectively, lyu2025calibrating, ni2025annotation}. \textit{Self-evaluation-based} methods ask the model to judge its own correctness \citep{kadavath2022language, tian2023just}.